vrp0000/CRUD-MERN/README.md

 Installation steps.

 1. Run "npm i" from root folderr
-2. GO to /bookstore and run "npm i"
+2. Go to /bookstore and run "npm i"
 3. Go to /server and run "npm i"

 Running the application